Epidural Steroid Injection

 A minimally invasive procedure used to stabilise painful vertebral compression fractures and help improve mobility.

-Low back pain can arise from many structures including joints discs nerves muscles or a combination of these.
-Without a clear diagnosis treatment may be ineffective or unnecessarily prolonged.
-Specialist assessment helps identify the most likely source of pain and guides a personalised treatment plan.
+Low back pain treatments are designed to address a wide range of possible pain sources including joints, discs, nerves, muscles, or a combination of these.
+Without a clear diagnosis, treatment may be ineffective or unnecessarily prolonged.
+Specialist assessment helps identify the most likely cause of symptoms and guides a personalised treatment plan.

-A consultant led approach ensures that care is based on clinical expertise appropriate imaging and evidence based decision making.
-This helps avoid unnecessary interventions and focuses on treatments most likely to provide benefit.
+A consultant led approach ensures that care is based on clinical expertise, appropriate imaging, and evidence based decision making.
+This helps avoid unnecessary interventions and focuses on treatments most likely to provide meaningful benefit.

 Consultant Led Assessment and Diagnosis

-If further imaging such as MRI CT or X ray is required your consultant will advise on the most appropriate option.
-The aim is to build a clear understanding of what is driving your pain so treatment can be targeted rather than generalised.
+If further imaging such as MRI, CT, or X ray is required, your consultant will advise on the most appropriate option.
+The aim is to build a clear understanding of what is driving your symptoms so treatment can be targeted rather than generalised.

 Focused on Long Term Relief and Function

-Managing low back pain is not only about reducing discomfort but also about improving movement confidence and quality of life.
-Your consultant will work with you to
+Managing persistent back pain is not only about reducing discomfort but also about improving movement, confidence, and quality of life.
+Your consultant will work with you to:

 Many patients benefit from a combination of targeted procedures and structured rehabilitation.
 This integrated approach aims to support long term improvement rather than short term fixes.